任性

 What Does 任性 Mean?

 Originally pejorative (willfully childish), repurposed by Chinese internet culture to mean doing whatever you want without caring about conventions or judgment.
-The sentence structure '有钱任性' (have money, do whatever) gave it a specific economic dimension — 任性 is the freedom that resources (money, time, youth) enable.
+Emerging around 2014, the sentence structure '有钱任性' (have money, do whatever) gave it a specific economic dimension — "任性" is the freedom that resources (money, time, youth) enable.
 Now used both as aspiration and gentle self-mockery.

 Cultural Context